 It is important that you clean your puppy’s ears regularly with a damp, warm washcloth and to run a swap around the edge of the canal to remove any wax buildup.
 Never stick the cotton swab inside of the canal entirely.

-Pay attention to your dog’s nails, as bulldogs’ nails do not naturally wear down and will need to be trimmed regularly.
+Pay attention to your dog’s nails, as nails do not naturally wear down and will need to be trimmed regularly.

 Finally, keep your pup’s facial wrinkles clean and dry to prevent any infections, and clean between his folds during each bath, which should be done monthly or as needed.

 Because French bulldog puppies are so expensive, many people try to adopt through shelters and other adoption agencies.
 While this is a very altruistic thing to do, it is not very wise.
-Unfortunately, most Frenchies that have been put up for adoption have extensive medical issues that are unlikely to be resolved even after extensive and costly medical treatment.
+Unfortunately, most Frenchies that have been put up for adoption have extensive medical problems that are unlikely to be resolved even after extensive and costly medical treatment.
 After running through their bankroll, many owners find that they simply do not have the funds to care for their pup anymore, and so drop them at a shelter in hopes that someone else can foot the rest of the dog’s medical bills.
 In the end, an adopted bulldog ends up costing the adoptive parent three times more than one purchased from a reputable breeder.

-At CT Breeder, we are by no means against adopting a dog and saving a life, but Frenchies found at shelters are almost always un-savable, and it would not do you or them any good to take them home only to discover that you do not have the means to keep up with their sky high medical bills.
+At CT Breeder, we are by no means against adopting a dog and saving a life, but French bulldogs found at shelters are almost always un-savable, and it would not do you or them any good to take them home only to discover that you do not have the means to keep up with their sky high medical bills.

-If you’re set on buying a puppy French bulldog, give careful consideration to the above information.
+If you’re set on buying a puppy of French bulldog, give careful consideration to the above information.
 Finally, keep in mind the following last-minute tips: